derSoerrn95/alex/contents/user-manual/learning/learning.md

 - &lt;symbolName&gt; / Ok
 - &lt;symbolName&gt; / Failed (&lt;number&gt;)
+- &lt;symbolName&gt; / &lt;customOutput&gt;

-where &lt;symbolName&gt; is the name of the symbol and the text after the \"/\" displays the output of the system.
+where &lt;symbolName&gt; is the name of the symbol and the text after the "/" displays the output of the system.
 In ALEX, the output of the system is interpreted as *"Ok"*, if all actions of a symbol have been executed successfully.
 On the other hand *"Failed (n)"* means that the execution failed on the *n*-th action of the symbol.
+As you may remember, in [this section](../symbol-modeling/actions.md) we introduced the possibility to define custom outputs.
+Custom success or error outputs for a symbol have a higher priority over the default ones.

 ![Learning](assets/learning/learning-2.jpg)